 Surgically retrieved sperm are used in an IVF/ICSI treatment cycle to achieve pregnancy.

-This can be performed in situations where there is not sperm in the ejaculate that is suitable for fertility treatment.
+This can be performed in situations where there is no sperm released naturally and in these cases it isn’t suitable for fertility treatment.
 The type of procedure that is offered will depend on the underlying reason for the problem and the aim is to recover sperm from the testicles that is suitable for Sperm injection (ICSI).

 PESA (percutaneous epididymal sperm aspiration)